ryebreadgit/CreatorSpace/ROADMAP.md

 ## Known Issues

 - [ ] Theater mode video size is larger than theater mode container
+- [ ] Cannot import existing library, only recommended for new setups for now
 - [ ] Video download approval is required for non-admin users but there is no approval process
 - [ ] Videos deleted from disk are not removed from library
 - [ ] Videos from 'Various Creators' are not moved to the correct creator if the creator is added later